This listing for the White Hot Stamper pressing we discovered was written around 2007. A few points have been added since then.

-When all the elements are working together as they do here, the music on Steve Stills’ first album is postively AMAZING.
-Until I hear something better, I’m going to have to call this BILL HALVERSON‘s Engineering Masterpiece.* Yes, on the best copies it’s that good.
+When all the elements are working together as they do here, the music on Steve Stills’ first album is positively AMAZING.
+Until I hear something better, I’m going to have to call this Bill Halverson‘s Engineering Masterpiece.* Yes, on the best copies it’s that good.

 *We have now heard something even better, an album from earlier in the same year in fact, Deja Vu.

 What to Listen For

 Both sides are rich and full-bodied, as well as transparent, with lots of separation between the parts.
 Most copies tend to be murky, thick, and veiled.
 The overall sound here is airy, open, and spacious, with TONS of ambience.